tmplt/libircppclient/README.md

 ------------
 * CMake 3.0
 * Boost.asio (tested with >= 1.59.0)
-* A compiler with C++14 support, such as Clang or GCC
+* A compiler with C++11 support, such as Clang or GCC

 Thanks to:
 ----------
-- [@muriloadriano](https://github.com/muriloadriano) for the creation of [cleverbot](https://github.com/muriloadriano/cleverbot) -- Boost.asio-based IRC bot under the MIT license.
+- [@muriloadriano](https://github.com/muriloadriano) for the creation of [cleverbot](https://github.com/muriloadriano/cleverbot) — Boost.asio-based IRC bot under the MIT license.
+- [@jrosdahl](https://github.com/jrosdahl) for [miniircd](https://github.com/jrosdahl/miniircd) — A (very) simple IRC server, which prints server events in its raw form.